atsushieno/setup-audio-plugins-action/README.md

 > The default `installation-scope: system` runs the CLI via sudo on Linux/macOS
 > so plugins end up under the standard system locations.
 Use `installation-scope:
 > user` if you prefer runner-local paths without sudo.

+> [!TIP]
+> The first action run for a given `studiorack-version` clones and builds the
+> CLI sources, which can take a minute or two.
+The compiled tree is cached
+> under `~/.local/share/open-audio-stack/studiorack-cli/<ref>` and reused on
+> subsequent runs that request the same ref.